Waiver of pre-emption rights: share transfer

 Shareholders may have pre-emption rights in relation to the proposed transfer of existing shares in the company by another shareholder.

-These rights operate as a right of first refusal, allowing non-transferring shareholders to acquire shares in proportion to their existing shareholdings for the same cash consideration as the selling shareholder proposes to sell them to a third party and before the shares can be acquired by another party, whether another current shareholder or by someone who is not already a shareholder.
+Pre-emption rights exist and operate as a right of first refusal, allowing non-transferring shareholders to acquire shares in proportion to their existing number of shares for the same cash consideration as the selling shareholder proposes to sell them to a third party and before the shares can be acquired by another party.
+The buyer could be another current shareholder or someone who is not already a shareholder.

 Pre emption rights arise from either the company’s Articles of Association or the company’s Shareholders Agreement (or possibly both).
 They will not apply if the company does not have a Shareholders Agreement and has adopted, without amendment, the Model Articles for private limited companies.
-The Companies Act does not contain a statutory pre-emption right on the transfer of shares.
-See Articles of Association – pre-emption (share transfer) for pre-emption rights to include in Articles of Association.
+The Companies Act 2006 does not contain a statutory pre-emption right on the transfer of shares.
+See Articles of Association – pre-emption (share transfer) for pre-emption rights to include in Articles of Association by passing a special resolution.

 A non-transferring shareholder can elect not to accept the offer to purchase the shares and instead to waive their pre-emptive rights in relation to a proposed transfer.
 To do so, the non-transferring shareholder should sign a waiver of pre-emption rights.